LilianDK/llm-playground/README.md

 Configuration of the chat prompt:

-**token**: Identification and authorization to access Aleph Alpha API.
+**token**: Identification and authorization to access Aleph Alpha API. <br />
-**request**: Input question in natural language.
+**request**: Input question in natural language. <br />
-This chat prompt is a very simple one and intended to be used to chat with the world knowledge of the foundation model.
+*This chat prompt is a very simple one and intended to be used to chat with the world knowledge of the foundation model.*
 ```
 import os